 WHAT KINDS OF FINANCIAL AID CAN I GET?

-Did you know your good grades could earn you more dollars for college?
-Scholarships and grants — money you receive for college that you don’t have to pay back — fall in two categories:
+Did you know that your good grades could earn you more dollars for college?
+Scholarships, grants and institutional aid – money you receive for college that you don’t have to pay back – fall into two categories:

 Merit-based aid is awarded to students who have distinguished themselves academically, artistically, athletically, or in another area.
-Even for aid based on extracurricular activities, there is often a grade point average (GPA) cut-off.
+Even for aid based on extracurricular activities, grades matter.
+There is often a grade point average (GPA) cut-off for these.
 For example, some scholarships only accept applications from students with a 3.0 or higher GPA.

-Need-based aid is determined by how much you or your family is able to pay for your college education.
-Your family’s income, or another status such as living in a foster home, may qualify you for need-based financial aid.
-If you qualify for need-based aid, you’ll still have to keep up with your grades — Indiana includes academic requirements for need-based grants and scholarships.
+Need-based aid is influenced by how much you or your family can pay for your college education.
+Things like your family’s income, or another status such as living in a foster home, may qualify you for need-based financial aid.
+If you qualify for need-based aid, you’ll still have to keep up with your grades – Indiana includes academic requirements for need-based grants and scholarships.

 For students who display financial need and have not earned a bachelor’s, graduate, or professional degree, Federal Pell Grants offer a solution.
 A Federal Pell Grant, unlike a loan, does not have to be repaid except under certain specific circumstances.
 Find out why you might have to repay, and learn more about Federal Pell Grants here.